The Genre or Everyday Life Painting in the US from 1800 to 1860

 On the other hand, the decorative art was an important part of life.
 As depicted in the genre painting, the elderly taught the teenage girls to make samples for demonstrating their skills; later on, these samples were used for decorating their homes when they got married.
 These pieces of art often contained some words in order to teach young women the basic reading and writing skills, as females rarely received any formal education beyond domestic training.
 During this period, some denominations such as the Seventh-day Adventist Church and the Church of Christ were established.
 These churches were an important contributing factor to the abolition movement aimed at ending the slavery in the South where the Black slaves were subjected to hard labor.

 The slave trade in the region shaped social hierarchy and subordination.
 Free Blacks did not travel because they could be caught by the southern entrepreneurs looking for the runaway slaves and taken to the plantations to provide the much-needed labor force (Pohl, 2002).
 On the other hand, there were a significant number of the Black artisans in the northern cities.
 These freedmen had learned the art of trade while being slaves.
-However, due to the prevalence of racial discrimination, they were systematically orced out of this business by the White immigrants who set their bags for these jobs.
+However, due to the prevalence of racial discrimination, they were systematically forced out of this business by the White imigrants who set their bags for these jobs.
 Home crafts, slavery, as well as liberation movements were the main sources of the genre painting in the US of the 19th century.

 The Scenes of Everyday Life presented by the US Artists and Their Messages